 Introduction to Obedience Training

-understood by both the dog and the handler.
-The dog learns to associate certain words with certain actions.
-Once this communication is established many behavioral problems can be corrected.
+understood by both dog and handler.
+The dog learns to associate certain works with certain actions.
+Once thiscommunication is established, many behavior problems can be corrected.

 Rewards as Positive Reinforcement